railwayapp/docs/src/pages/getting-started.md

 ---

-Railway is an infrastructure platform where you can provision infrastructure, develop with that infrastructure locally, and deploy to the cloud.
+Railway is an infrastructure platform where you can provision infrastructure, develop with that infrastructure locally, and then deploy to the cloud.

 ## Create a Project